Start/Evaluate

 Speaking is even more complex than motor coordination because it involves thinking, which includes defining what will be said, in the form of sentences, using a vocabulary in which there are thousands of words, plus grammatical rules with their exceptions, not to mention intonation.

-Hard (2): Insufficient Skill
+Difficult (2): Insufficient Skill

 An exception is when we are able to improvise behaviors based on the skills we have.